raywhite/async-hofs/README.md

 - **...fns** - (`...Function`) - any number of functions.
 - **fn** - (`Function`) - the composed function.

-While async functions are expected, synchronous functions will also be composed, but note that the composed function will alway return a promise. `compose` will compose functions from  **right to left**.
+While async functions are expected, synchronous functions will also be composed.
+Note that the composed function will alway return a promise. `compose` will compose functions from  **right to left**.

 ### sequence(*...fns*) => *fn*

 - **...fns** - (`...Function`) - any number of functions.
 - **fn** - (`Function`) - the composed function.

-While async functions are expected, synchronous functions will also be composed. but note that the composed function will alway return a promise. `sequence` will compose functions from  **left to right**.
+While async functions are expected, synchronous functions will also be composed.
+Note that the composed function will alway return a promise. `sequence` will compose functions from  **left to right**.

 - **...fns** (`...Function`)